-(continued from other side) Score Range SCORE Category Description Ů (Reviewer) COMMENTS (Reviewer) Water quality, pool frequency, channel composition, LWD frequency Salmonid Habitat Quality positively affected by the project 04-4 Samond Habitat Quality 0 to 4 Increase in stream length, estuary or off-channel area after project Salmonid Habitat Quantity completion.
-0 to 4 Salmonid Life Histories Range of salmon life history stages addressed and positively affected by 040.4 Odinionia Life Histories the project (e.g. spawning, rearing, migration).
-0 to 4 Salmonid Species Diversity Number of salmonid species positively affected. (current) 0 to 4 A significant section of the section Riparian forest and native Are riparian areas healthy with native vegetation or will invasive species and/or restoration be addressed? vegetation 0 to 4 Sediment Control Anthropogenic or geomorphic- sediment issues and/or their restoration positively affected by the project.
-0 to 4 Sediment Control positively affected by the project.
-0104 Climate adaptation is formally incorporated into project benefits and Climate Adaptation addressed in the proposal description.
+(continued from other side) Score Range SCORE Category Description Coole Mange (Reviewer) COMMENTS (Reviewer) Water quality, pool frequency, channel composition, LWD frequency Salmanid Habitat Ovality positively affected by the project .
+Salmonid Habitat Quality 0 to 4 Increase in stream length, estuary or off-channel area after project Salmonid Habitat Quantity completion.
+0 to 4 Range of salmon life history stages addressed and positively affected by 0.00 Salmonid Life Histories the project (e.g. spawning, rearing, migration).
+0 to 4 Colmonid Consiss Diversity Number of admenid engains positively affected Salmonid Species Diversity (current) Number of salmonid species positively affected.
+0 to 4 (current) 0 10 4 Riparian forest and native Are riparian areas healthy with native vegetation or will invasive species vegetation and/or restoration be addressed?
+0 to 4 Anthropogenic or geomorphic- sediment issues and/or their restoration Sediment Control positively affected by the project.
+0 to 4 Climate adaptation is formally incorporated into project benefits and Climate Adaptation addressed in the proposal description.
 0 to 4 Improvement or maintenance of connectivity to functional or high quality habitat.
-Salmonid habitat connectivity 0 to 4 Score Range SCORE (score applicant based on track record and documented resources) Goord Humge (Reviewer) COMMENTS (Reviewer) Applicant is or has an appropriate How complete and balanced is the project team? project sponsor.
-0 to 4 Likelihood of satisfying the How does this project address the funding requirements of the granting granting agency. agency?
-0 to 4 A Accuracy and completeness of Are projected expenses realistic relative to documented costs and are they adequate? budget.
-0 to 4 Are there timing issues for this projects success that make it more Urgency for immediate important to move forward now?
-045.4 implementation.
-0 to 4 Qualifications / track record of sponsor/partners Qualifications 0 to 4 Is there endorsement (e.g support letters) of affected landowners, support Lacel Community Servers by economic sectors, community awareness and adequate buy in?
-Local Community Support 0 to 4 TOTAL:
+Salmonid habitat connectivity 0 to 4 Score Range SCORE (score applicant based on track record and documented resources) (Reviewer) COMMENTS (Reviewer) Applicant is or has an appropriate How complete and balanced is the project team? project sponsor. · · · 0 to 4 How does this project address the funding requirements of the granting Likelihood of satisfying the granting agency. agency?
+0 to 4 granting agonoy.
+0104 Accuracy and completeness of Are projected expenses realistic relative to documented costs and are budget. they adequate?
+0 to 4 Urgency for immediate Are there timing issues for this projects success that make it more important to move forward now? implementation.
+1 0 to 4 Qualifications / track record of sponsor/partners Qualifications 0 to 4 Is there endorsement (e.g support letters) of affected landowners, support Local Community Support by economic sectors, community awareness and adequate buy in?
+0 to 4 V TOTAL:

-COAST SALMON PARTNERSHIP HABITAT RESTORATION CONCEPTUAL PROJECT FORM
+COAST SALMON PARTNERSHIP HABITAT RESTORATION

+CONCEPTUAL PROJECT FORM

-Project Inf formation
+Project Inf ormation

 Project Na ıme

 Landowne email) er (name, phone number and/or

 pe (bank protection/ /acquisition/etc.)

 onsor or Primary Contact one number and/or email)

 Brief Project Descri ption

-Current La public, other and Ownership (private, er)
+Current La public, othe and Ownership (private, er)

-ate Scale of Project to be Protected, if known (linear ge, etc.)
+Approxima Restored/I feet, acrea ate Scale of Project to be Protected, if known (linear ge, etc.)

 Project Lo cation

-r creek name, road crossing, eet address, if applicable
+River or creek name, road crossing, nearest street address, if applicable

-Latitude e/longitude
+Latitude/longitude e/longitude

-Stream -
+Stream

-Sub-Ba sin
+Sub-Basin sin

 Ecosystem Type to be Protected/Restored/Acquired

 Estuary (River Delta) Riparian (Stream side)

 In-stream Upland

-Wetland Off channel flood plain
+Wetland Off channel floodplain

 Other N/A